 All these factors influence the arrival of foreign artists to purchase luxury real estate in Portugal, especially in the areas of Lisbon and Algarve.

-We have compiled a list of popular artists who’ve selected some of the best places to live in Portugal.
+So who are the celebrities who own property in Portugal?
+Or the celebrities who live in Portugal? (or have done so in the past).
+Here, we have compiled a list of popular A-list stars who’ve selected some of the best places to live in Portugal.

-Quinta do Relógio, translated directly as Clock Farm, has been, according to the local news site SintraNotícias, been snapped up by pop singer Madonna for 7.5 million euros in 2017.
-The luxury property is located in Sintra, a mountain town in Portugal that’s a thirty minute drive from Lisbon.
+Quinta do Relógio, translated directly as Clock Farm, was snapped up by pop singer Madonna for 7.5 million euros in 2017, according to the local news site SintraNotícias.
+The luxury property is located in Sintra, a mountain town in Portugal, a short 30-minute drive from Lisbon.

 Before buying the property in Portugal, the artist was staying at the Pestana Palace, a luxury hotel in the Alcântara area in Lisbon, and later at the famous Ramalhete Palace, one of the best examples of luxury real estate in Portugal.